Creating a self care sanctuary in your own home is easier than you might think.

 Artistic expression comes in a variety of different forms.

 Journaling, drawing, coloring or painting.
 You don’t need to be a professional artist, and it doesn’t have to be a masterpiece.
+Try one of these deluxe paint by numbers kits from Winnie’s Picks.

 Crafting, knitting, sewing or macrame.
 Don’t try to copy something you saw on Pinterest.
 Instead, use it as a way to express yourself and only do it if it makes you happy.
 Check out some of these DIY craft kits on Etsy.